searchivarius/PyFastPFor/README.md

 Due to some compilation quirks this currently seem to work with GCC only.
 I will fix it in some not so distant future.

 # Documentation
-The library supports all the codes as the original [FastPFor](https://github.com/lemire/FastPFor) library as well as two types of data differencing approaches.
+The library supports all the codecs implemented in the original [FastPFor](https://github.com/lemire/FastPFor) library by Feb 2018 as well as two types of data differencing approaches.
 The library compresses well only small integers.
 A common trick to deal with large numbers is to sort them and subsequently to encode the differences.
 Examples of three common use scenarios are outlined in [this Python notebook](python_bindings/examples.ipynb).